WallStreetMojo

 The answer to this Financial Modeling question is not one; it can be because of multiple reasons.

-• If there is a circular reference in excel in your financial model, then the excel can slow down.
+- If your financial model has a circular reference in excel, then excel can slow down.

 Conclusion

 Financial modeling interviews will not be confined to only financial modeling questions.
-You need to be thorough with accounts, general finance questions, excel & advance excel, general HR questions, and current affairs.
-The above questions will help you understand what sort of questions you can expect in interviews and how to answer them.
+You must be thorough with accounts, general finance questions, excel & advance excel, general HR questions, and current affairs.
+The above questions will help you understand what questions you can expect in interviews and how to answer them.

 Prepare well, and I wish you all the best!